top of page

 Ordnance No. 838 - Number of Dogs Per Household

-Each issue that is submitted is investigated, photographed, and cataloged.
-Property owners are notified via U.S. Mail and/or personal visits from Zoning personnel.
+Each issue that is submitted is investigated, photographed, and cataloged by the Zoning Inspector.
+Property owners are notified via U.S. Mail and/or personal visits from The Village Council to address the code violation.

 If property owners fail to handle the issues, the Village Solicitor will have the matter abated and then invoice the property owner for the expenses incurred in the abatement.
 When invoices are unpaid, the charges are assessed to the property taxes and remain with the property.
 Gaining compliance is our goal.